eacevedo1/AudioText-ContextDomainAdaptation/README.md

 **Parameters:**

-- --embeddings_path: The path to the pre-computed embeddings file.
+- `--embeddings_path`: The path to the pre-computed embeddings file.
-- --dataset: The name of the dataset for classification (e.g., urbansound8k).
+- `--dataset`: The name of the dataset for classification (e.g., urbansound8k).
-- --modality: (Optional) The modality to be used for domain adaptation.
+- `--modality`: (Optional) The modality to be used for domain adaptation.
 Set to 'text' for text-guided prototypes, 'audio' for audio-based background profiles, or None if no domain adaptation is needed.
-- --temperature: (Optional) The temperature value for domain adaptation (default: 0.5).
+- `--temperature`: (Optional) The temperature value for domain adaptation (default: 0.5).
-- --bg_embeddings_path: (Optional) The path to the background embeddings file (only needed for audio domain adaptation).
+- `--bg_embeddings_path`: (Optional) The path to the background embeddings file (only needed for audio domain adaptation).
-- --mode: The training mode for classification.
+- `--mode`: The training mode for classification.
 Choose from:
-    * zs: Zero-shot classification.
+    * `zs`: Zero-shot classification.
-    * tgap: Text-guided audio prototypes.
+    * `tgap`: Text-guided audio prototypes.
-    * sv: Supervised classification.
+    * `sv`: Supervised classification.

 The script will output accuracy metrics for each fold of the dataset and display the final classification score.